sroberts12321/kyria_config/readme.md

-# Steve's Kyria Keymap
+# My Kyria Keymap

-This is something like the 3rd iteration of this keymap Hardware features of the Kyria such as OLEDs, rotary encoders and underglow are toggled on.
+This is something like the 3rd iteration of this keymap I made some adjustments to this one after using my Kyria daily for about 4 years.

-The three different layers are the following:
+I mostly use it for programming on Linux

+Features:

+- I use a rotary encoder for volume control
+- I have luna the animated keyboard pet for 64 width screens
+- I made a custom bitmap for my second OLED screen

+For now I only use 3 layers:

-1. Home layer (QWERTY, Colemak-DH or Dvorak)
+1. Home layer
-2. Symbols/Numbers layer
+2. Symbols / Numbers layer
 3. Function / LED layer

-## Home layer(s)
+## Home layer

 ```
 Home Layer: -